 Prof. Laurel Oates, Seattle University School of Law, Seattle, Washington, United States

 Laurel Currie Oates has taught at Seattle University for more than 35 years, including as director of its nationally-ranked legal writing program.
 Professor Oates is the co-author of five books on legal writing, of which the primary book is now in its sixth edition.
 She has also received numerous awards for her work in promoting the teaching of legal writing, including the 2007 Burton Award for Outstanding Contributions to Legal Writing Education.
 She is a co-founder of the Legal Writing Institute, an organization that now has more than 2500 members.
 Professor Oates has taught workshops on legal writing in Afghanistan, Botswana, China, Ethiopia, India, South Africa, and Uganda and has hosted programs for both students and lawyers in South Africa.

-David Platter, Adelaide Law School, Australia
+David Plater, Adelaide Law School, Australia

 Prof. Gerardo Puertas, Facultad Libre de Derecho de Monterrey, Mexico

 Gerardo Puertas is a Professor and President of the Facultad Libre de Derecho de Monterrey, which has hosted the Global Legal Skills Conference three times and which is a recipient of a Global Legal Skills Award.

 Sarouche Razi is a Principal Solicitor at Westjustice in West Melbourne, Australia and a former Principal Solicitor at Kimberley Community Legal Services.

 Prof. Richard S. Risman, Syracuse University College of Law, Syracuse, New York, United States